Honors Physics

 Anyone not agreeing to follow this policy must either not use a wireless device in class or accept that the wireless device will be recognized as a distraction and dealt with according to school policy.
 This may include being prohibited from using device in the classroom for the rest of the semester or year.

 If a student misses an assignment due to an illness, then he or she will not be penalized if they return without completion of the assignment.
 The assignment will still need to be made up according to school policy.
-Missed homework assignments due to absences may be turned in one class after returning for credit.
-But students are not held responsible for homework assigned while absent due to illness.
+Missed class prep assignments due to absences may, optionally, be turned in upon returning for credit.
+But students are not held responsible for "class prep" assigned while absent due to illness.

 This class will have a web site, http://www.mrwaynesclass.com.
-Working on the web is OPTIONAL.
+Working on the web is expected.
 The web site will be a constant work in progress.
-The web site will contain:
+The web site contains:

 • Documents distributed in class in either web form or as a PDF document.